SEI-R-2-22/u1_lesson_intro_CSS/README.md

 </head>
 ```

-#### Discuss 5 min
+#### Discuss (5 min)

-Talking points:
+Quick Questions:

-- Why we link css files in the head section
+- Why do we link CSS files in the head section?
-- Can you link multiple css files.
+- Can you link multiple CSS files?
-- Can you link external css files.
+- Can you link external CSS files?

 ### Applying Styles